JuanRodenas/server-mariadb/README.md

 We recommend avoiding setting up your syncing server from scratch with Nginx unless you are proficient with Nginx.
 Setting up the full architecture can be challenging without full knowledge of how the syncing server and its microservices function.

 ## Web application
-If you would like to self-host the actual Standard Notes web application, visit the repository for the web app on GitHub:
+<p> &nbsp;If you would like to self-host the actual Standard Notes web application, visit the repository for the web app on GitHub:</p>
 <a href="https://github.com/standardnotes/web"><img src="https://img.shields.io/badge/Repository for the web app on GitHub-blue.svg?style=flat" alt="Repository for the web app on GitHub"></a>

 ## HELP ME AND CONTRIBUTION 🙌